 The school is not required to honour a decision made by another admission authority on admission out of the normal age group.

-Late applications
+Late Applications

-Late applications will be administered in accordance with the Local Authority Primary Coordinated Admissions Scheme within which the school is located.
+Late applications will be administered in accordance with your Local Authority Primary Coordinated Admissions Scheme.
 You are encouraged to ensure that your application is received on time.